Mead's Sedge (Carex meadii) 3-pack of pots

 Can’t be shipped.

 Mead’s Sedge is a new sedge for gardens and landscaping.
 It grows in sunny meadows throughout the understory, almost invisible unless you happen to catch it in bloom in May.
 The silvery-green leaves are a nice contrast to other garden foliage.
 It starts out as a dense clump but then it spreads underground by rhizomes about 9 inches per year.
-In prairies it doesn’t seem to form dense colonies—instead, it mingles throughout the other prairie species—and we think it will behave in a similar way in gardens, at first starting strong but then settling down.
+The combination of spreading roots and short height might make it a great addition to a sunny lawn replacement.
 Sedges re-sprout and bloom early in the spring while many warmer season species have barely woken up.

 Sedges are an important piece of the prairie puzzle, and we think that short, spreading sedges like Mead’s Sedge play an especially pivotal role by filling the groundcover gaps with early season green.
+In prairies it doesn’t seem to form dense colonies—instead, it mingles throughout the other prairie species.

 Details